Dyke House Academy: School history

+Hartlepool Borough Council for admissions.
+The school was later renamed Dyke House Academy.

 As of 2020, the school's most recent full inspection was in 2015, with a judgement of Good.
 There was a short inspection in 2019, which made no change to the judgement of Good.

 In 2019, the school's Progress 8 measure at GCSE was average.
 The proportion of children achieving Grade 5 or above in English and maths GCSEs was above the average for Hartlepool.
 Absence and persistent absence were high.

 Progress at A-level in 2019 was above average.